RaymondDoerr/emp/README.md

 - Magnets are designed to pull into their print rather than out.
 So no popped out magnets!
 - Provides a good chamber seal with a seal thats easy to inspect and look for gaps/flaws.
 - Extremely customizable, install the mod on all the panels, only the doors, just the top, whatever you want.
 Mix and match!
-- Pulls the panels 6mm out from the extrusions, meaning less of a chance the cable chains, hot end, wiring and other parts hitting your panels and scratch them.
+- Pulls the panels 6mm out from the extrusions, meaning less of a chance the cable chains, hot end, wiring and other parts hitting your panels and scratching them.

 ### Cons:
 - VHB tape.
 (Better than drilling holes I guess?)